Enamulali/back-end-API-project/README.md

 # Northcoders News API

-This project is a social news API built using PSQL, express and node.js.
+This project is a social news API server built using PSQL, express and node.js.
 The API was created with the following:

 - PostgreSQL: creating, seeding, connecting to and querying the database
 - A model-view-controller pattern to handle server requests